Introducing: Kumiho, Haechi and Bulgasari. Arriving to the game before the end of this summer.

 Haechi looks like a lion with a horn on top of its head.
 He’s a symbol of law and justice, the all-knowing beast able to recognize who’s innocent and who’s guilty from a single sight.
 Wrongdoers are rammed to death — which is okay, because Haechi always knows better.

 This one is obviously supposed to be tougher.
-Haechi’s core gameplay is very similar to Kumiho’s, but it’s has significantly better protection due to a built-in energy shield, while bearing one additional medium weapon.
+Haechi’s core gameplay is very similar to Kumiho’s, but it has significantly better protection due to a built-in energy shield, while bearing one additional medium weapon.
 Haechi feels much more like our classic robots, but it’s still supposed to be it’s very own thing.
 And be assured, it is.

-Body of a bear, trunk of an elephant, legs of a tiger.
+The body of a bear, trunk of an elephant, legs of a tiger.
 Add to this fur made of needles and you’ll get an unkillable beast that eats iron, turns into a flaming ball if you try to set it on fire and, well, doesn’t care about anything.
 Bulgasari.

 Oh, and it can also destroy nightmares and cure smallpox, which is pretty handy if you ask us.

 Bulgasari is the heaviest out of three, even though it is still considered a medium robot by our legacy classification.
-With a shield on the side its dash drive cannot be used as sparingly — it’s mostly an one-way engagement/disengagement tool in this case.
+With a shield on the side its dash drive cannot be used as sparingly — it’s mostly a one-way engagement/disengagement tool in this case.
 And without extra mobility Bulgasari has to be able to stay on its own.
 We represented it by adding more bulkiness to the silhouette.

 Next Thursday we’ll return to Kumiho, Haechi and Bulgasari to talk about their gameplay.
 Don’t forget to come back!